Paleobiogeochemistry/isowater_SEPregion/README.md

 ## Prerequisites

 - Instal python 3
-- Instal python libraries (downloand the following archive to check if you have all the necesary libraries that will be necesary for run the code in your PC)
+- Instal python libraries (downloand the file called test from the isowater_SEPregion file list to check if you have all the necesary libraries for run the code in your PC)
-- Hydrological data set organize with the following format
+- Hydrological data set organize with the format (latitude or longitude, depth, hidrological variable, water mass percentage A, B, C, D, E)

+Example
+Latitude	Depth	dD	ESSW	AAIW	PDW	STW	SAAW

 ## Data managment and script developers